ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 - **Scripters** feel comfortable with expressing calculations algorithmically using ``for`` and ``if`` statements; and they can use simple data structures such as lists and ``pandas DataFrames`` (which are like spreadsheets).
-  However, they rarely encapsulate code into functions, preferring to copy code to get reuse.
+  However, they rarely encapsulate code into functions, preferring to ``copy`` and ``paste`` code to get reuse.
-- **Programmers** know about advanced data structures, modularization, reuse, and testing.
+- **Programmers** know about sophisticated data structures, modularization, reuse, and testing.

 Our experience is primarily with scientists, especially biologists and chemists.
-Most commonly, we encounter Calcers and then Scripters.
+Most commonly, we encounter Calcers and Scripters.
 Only Programmers take advantage of spreadsheet macro capabilities (e.g.,  Visual Basic for Microsoft Excel or
 AppScript in Google Sheets).